wilfredinni/pysheetComments/2019/June/poetry_vscode_p1/projects-poetry-vscode-p1.md

 $ pip install poetry
 ```

-We can now start a new Python project with by using the `poetry new <project_name>` command.
+We can now start a new Python project by using the `poetry new <project_name>` command.
 I will call it `how-long` and is going to be a very simple library to measure a function execution time:

 ```
 $ poetry new how-long